-Determine whether the course contains comprehensive information and resources for successful learning and meets appropriate ethical and legal requirements.
+Determine whether the course provides comprehensive information and resources to support successful learning and meets the appropriate ethical and legal requirements.

 Criteria Criteria Met?
 If No: Location and Summary of the Issue Yes No All course materials and activities explicitly support measurable learning objectives.
 Each resource contributes directly to the stated outcomes (Quality Matters, 2023).
 Content integrates diverse perspectives, examples, and case studies to promote inclusivity and relevance for a wide learner audience (CAST, 2018).
-Text is written in clear, concise language at an appropriate reading level for the target audience, free of jargon or unnecessarily complex terms (Merrill, 2020).
-Spelling, grammar, headings, fonts, and styles are consistent across the course to promote professionalism and reduce cognitive load (Mayer, 2021).
+The text is written in clear, concise language at an appropriate reading level for the target audience, free from jargon and unnecessarily complex terms (Merrill, 2020).
+Spelling, grammar, headings, fonts, and styles are consistently applied throughout the course to promote professionalism and reduce cognitive load (Mayer, 2021).